 Probiotics have the best chance of making it to your gut if you take them in the morning on an empty stomach.
 If you have a sensitive stomach, you may benefit from taking your probiotics in a greens powder, so they aren’t entering your system entirely solo.

-Probiotics can be pricey — they typically cost anywhere from $1 to $3 per serving with the more expensive options including added ingredients like digestive enzymes, prebiotics, and vitamins and minerals.
+Probiotics can be pricey — they typically cost anywhere from around $30 to $100 for a container.
+Each daily ration can range from $0.33 to $3.33 per serving with the more expensive options including added ingredients, like digestive enzymes, prebiotics, and vitamins and minerals.

 What’s a synbiotic?